 Keeping up with student life at Cal Poly Pomona can be challenging.
-The university currently supports over 400 registered student organizations.
-These encompass a range of activities and interests, from community service to political activism and advocacy to athletics to fine arts to Greek life to cultural and ethnic affiliations to spirituality.
-Additionally, the student organizations can be active in campus facilities, residence halls, apartments, coffee shops, restaurants, galleries, volunteer agencies, and political campaigns.
+The university currently supports over 300 registered student organizations, encompassing a wide range of activities and interests.
+These include community service, political activism and advocacy, athletics, fine arts, Greek life, cultural and ethnic affiliations, and spirituality.
+Student organizations can be active in various campus facilities, residence halls, apartments, coffee shops, restaurants, galleries, volunteer agencies, and political campaigns.

-Cal Poly Pomona can boast a rich history of student life, starting with the founding of the “southern campus” in 1938.
-Over the years, students have organized groups related to philanthropic, political, academic, athletic, literary, social, cultural, and residential activities and interests.
-For instance, the Student Wives Club, or “The Poly-Annas,” was started in 1949 for the benefit of the wives of students.
-Later in 1968, this became the support organization for both wives and students at Cal Poly Pomona, before being disbanded in 1975.
+Cal Poly Pomona boasts a rich history of student life, dating back to the founding of the “southern campus” in 1938.
+Over the years, students have organized groups related to philanthropy, politics, academics, athletics, literary, social activities, cultural, and residential life.
+For example, the Student Wives Club, also known as “The Poly-Annas,” was established in 1949 to support the wives of students.
+In 1968, it expanded to include support for both wives and students at Cal Poly Pomona before being disbanded in 1975.

-Collecting and preserving the diverse and fascinating history of student life at Cal Poly Pomona is part of the mission of the Special Collections and Archives.
-The Special Collections and Archives collects, organizes, preserves, and makes available Cal Poly Pomona's rare books and archival collections.
-The collections center around themes relevant to the mission of the university and consist of rare and unique books and documents that are available for use by students, faculty, staff, alum, and scholars.
-These historic materials support research and teaching at Cal Poly Pomona and promote the institution's heritage.
+Collecting and preserving the diverse and captivating history of student life at Cal Poly Pomona is part of the mission of the Special Collections and Archives.
+The Special Collections and Archives unit collects, organizes, preserves, and provides access to Cal Poly Pomona's rare books and archival collections.
+The collections center around themes relevant to the mission of the university and consist of rare and unique books and documents that are available for use by students, faculty, staff, alumni, and scholars.
+These historic materials support research and teaching at Cal Poly Pomona and celebrate the institution's heritage.

-Here, we display some of our collections and holdings related to student life, which includes documents, photographs, and artifacts.
-There are still some gaps in Cal Poly’s story, and we would like to be able to fill these gaps.
-We welcome donations of student life materials from our current students (both individuals and organizations), our alumni, and our community neighbors.
+Here, we showcase some of our collections and holdings related to student life, including documents, photographs, and realia.
+While we have made significant progress in preserving Cal Poly Pomona's story, there are still some gaps to fill.
+We welcome donations of student life materials from our current students (both individuals and organizations), alumni, and community neighbors.

-You can be part of Cal Poly Pomona's story by helping to make your student life materials available to both students and researchers through the Special Collections and Archives.
+You can be part of Cal Poly Pomona's history by helping to make your student life materials accessible to students and researchers through the Special Collections and Archives.

 Interested?
-Please contact Katie Richardson, Head of Special Collections and Archives, 909-869-3109 or email@example.com, or Alexis Adkins, Archivist for Special Collections and Archives, 909-869-2092 or firstname.lastname@example.org.
+Please contact Katie Richardson, Head of Special Collections and Archives, at 909-869-3109 or email@example.com, or Rob Strauss, Special Collections and Archives Coordinator, at 909-869-3695 or firstname.lastname@example.org.
 They are happy to discuss student life materials with you.

 Please complete the interest form (tab found at the side menu).